 What Is the Difference Between a Paint Horse and Pinto Horse?

-Both paint and pinto horses have similar coats, with white patches and solid color, such as black or chestnut.
-But their key differences lies in their breeds.
+Both paint and pinto horses have similar coats, with white patches and solid colors, such as black or chestnut.
+But their key differences lie in their breeds.
 While a paint horse, according to the American Paint Horse Association (APHA), “has strict bloodline requirements and a distinctive stock-horse body type”, a pinto horse can be a variety of breeds.
 The term "pinto" instead refers to the coat pattern rather than the breed of the horse.